 As provided in the California Landscape and Lighting District Act of 1972, Oakland voters approved a Landscape and Lighting Assessment District (LLAD) in 1989.
 The LLAD is funded by property tax assessments.
-Funds for Oakland's Landscape and Lighting Assessment District are generally used for the construction and general upkeep of street lighting. landscaping of parks and streets and related activities.
+Funds for Oakland's Landscape and Lighting Assessment District are generally used for the construction and general upkeep of street lighting, landscaping of parks and streets and related activities.
 In FY 2010/11, the City approved \$18.4 million in LLAD expenditures.
 Oakland's Landscape and Lighting Assessment District is responsible for maintaining 130 City parks and public grounds including Lake Merritt, which also includes maintaining street trees, community centers, street lights and traffic signals.
 The demands for LLAD funding currently outpace available funds.
-However, small scale open space improvement projects envisioned by the Coliseum Plan could potentially be incorporated in long term funding plans for a LLAD be available for station related improvements.
-While operating revenues are unlikely to cover a large share of the total identified cost of improvements, BART revenues could also serve as valuable non-federal "matching" funds to potential federal assistance.
-Further, the Alameda County Transportation Commission Sales Tax, Measure BB, which was passed by Alameda County voters in November, 2014, has a funding program which could be utilized by BART to improve and expand the Coliseum station.
+However, small scale open space improvement projects envisioned by the Coliseum Plan could potentially be incorporated in long term funding plans for a LLAD.